 The incident was minor, but there were others like it, The directors of the Collective had to face up to all these troubles, to touch-and-go food problems, to the anti-collectivist minority (UGT, Communist, etc.).
-It is impossible not to admire these men who gave themselves to the cause with abnegation, and knew how to get so much done in a short time and the best way.
+It is impossible not to admire these soldiers.
+Either lose a good part of the crop or else not send the free food.
+The assembly chose unanimously to try to find another solution.
+They sent a delegation to the Government in Valencia.
+This effort was foredoomed: the abandonment of the combatants on the Aragon front was a calculated plan of the cabinet majority (Largo Caballero was in power at the time) who hoped that in desperation the militiamen would sack the Collectives.